UChi-ComPy23/notes/_sources/00_python/conda.md

 ### Installing Miniconda on Linux

-As per the Miniconda instructions, you can install Miniconda on a Linux machine using the following commands.
+If you are using `bash`, then, as per the Miniconda instructions, you can install Miniconda on a Linux machine using the following commands.

 ```bash
 mkdir -p ~/miniconda3